alvartaco/notification-docker-compose/readme.md

     -> Docker Compose Image : https://hub.docker.com/r/alvartaco/notification-docker-compose

+    -> RUNNING the Web App:

+        -> Clone or unzip this Project code.

+        -> Build the Application with :
+            /notification-docker-compose$ mvn clean install

+            or Run it from your IDE.

         -> Start Docker Compose from this Github Project's (cloned/downloaded) sorce folder:
             /notification-docker-compose$ docker-compose up -d

-            -> Then RUN the Application from your IDE.

     -> *Needs to be added to hosts for building the app: 127.0.0.1       broker